 Saltaire Arts Trail 27th - 29th May 2017

 This was my second market of 2017, and my third appearance at Saltaire.
 I really enjoyed doing both markets last year and enjoyed this one over the May Bank Holiday.
 It’s got a really great vibe and apart from the Arts Trail, there are a lot of activities for kids, and plenty of things for the grown ups to see and do.
 It was even bigger this year so even more to see.
 Weather was strange though!

 Previous Events and Markets

-Having done Harley Outdoor Art Market in Worksop on the Welbeck Estate for two years running, I did it again for a third time in November 2016.
+Having done Harley Outdoor Art Market in Worksop on the Welbeck Estate for two years running, I did it again for a third time in November 2016, and a fourth time in November 2018.
 Thankfully, although it was cold, the wind stayed away this year so there was no tent almost flying away incident!
 They also generously gave me a great stand at the end of a run, which I filled with some of my new clocks.

 Finally, I went further afield to Sleaford in Lincolnshire for the National Centre for Craft and Design Christmas market in early December.
 It was freeeee-zing – I can’t stress enough how cold it was!
 However, there were plenty of eager customers wanting Christmas presents so again well worth it.
 I also spent two nights in the cheapest B&B in Grantham, which was, um, nice!

 If you run a market or exhibition, or know of one which would be a good fit for my work, please get in touch with me on 07767 767648, or drop me an email.
 Thank you 🙂